developer1029/Stingg-discord/README.md

 1. `Moderation`
 2. `Utility`
-- `Type 's.cmd' for list of all commands.`
+- Type `s.cmd` for list of all commands.
-- `Type 's.cmdhelp' for list of all commands with their description.`
+- Type `s.cmdhelp` for list of all commands with their description.

  -------------